Gluten-Free Mixed Berry Muffins

 Refrigerator Storage: You can refrigerate them for up to a week, but the texture may firm up a bit.
 If you go this route, warm them slightly before serving for best results.

-Reheating frozen muffins: Microwave directly from frozen for 25–30 seconds, or let them thaw at room temp for about an hour.
+Reheating Frozen Muffins: Microwave directly from frozen for 25–30 seconds, or let them thaw at room temp for about an hour.
 If reheating from room temp, 10 seconds in the microwave usually does the trick.

 Half of a gluten free mixed berry muffin on a plate with a pat of melted butter on it with additional muffins and fresh berries on the plate.